The environment of TeV halo progenitors

-From our model and population synthesis, there is therefore no clear-cut interpretation of TeV halos in terms of the medium a pulsar lies in, since middle-aged pulsars have comparable chances of being inside their (possibly turbulent) parent environment or in the (a priori more quiescent) interstellar medium.
-Conversely, if we assume that the parent environment, provides enough turbulence for efficient trapping of ultrarelativistic electron-positron pairs, and that this is the main formation channel for TeV halos, our model predicts a strongly decreasing occurrence rate of TeV halos as pulsars get older than 100\,kyr.
-At the characteristic age of Geminga, only a third of pulsars would then be able to form halos.
+From our model and population synthesis, there is therefore no clear-cut interpretation of TeV haloes in terms of the medium a pulsar lies in, since middle-aged pulsars have comparable chances of being inside their (possibly turbulent) parent environment or in the (a priori more quiescent) ISM.
+Conversely, if we assume that the parent environment, provides enough turbulence for efficient trapping of ultrarelativistic electron-positron pairs, and that this is the main formation channel for TeV haloes, our model predicts a strongly decreasing occurrence rate of TeV haloes as pulsars get older than 300\,kyr.
+At the characteristic age of Geminga, half of the pulsars would then be able to form haloes.
 Our model also provides the complementary information that about half of these halo-forming pulsars would still be located inside their parent SNR (see Fig. \ref{im:escape_times_galaxy_detail}).
-This is qualitatively consistent with the proposal put forward in \citet{martin+2022} that pulsar halos may not be so common around middle-aged pulsars.
+This is qualitatively consistent with the proposal put forward in \citet{martin+2022} that pulsar haloes may not be so common around middle-aged pulsars.

+As can be see in Fig. \ref{im:SNR_SB} in the SB case, the SNR can merge before reaching the bubble shell.
+A pulsar can be observed without a SNR surrounding it but still being inside the SB.
+Increasing the required shock strength before merger from $\beta=2$ to $\beta=5$ makes the SNR merge with the interior of the bubble marginally earlier, slightly increasing the time the pulsar spends inside the SB without probing the downstream of a SNR.

-Finally, in Fig. \ref{im:escape_times_galaxy}, we illustrated the impact of the kick velocity distribution adopted in the Monte-Carlo sampling.
-We see that there is a clear impact on the position of the transition from predominantly in or out of the parent environment, and to a lesser extent on its shape.
+Finally, in Fig. \ref{im:escape_times_galaxy}, we illustrate the impact of the kick velocity distribution adopted in the Monte-Carlo sampling.
+We see a clear impact on the position of the transition -- whether predominantly in or out of the parent environment -- and, to a lesser extent, on its shape.
 As a consequence, the quantitative statements made above or below should be treated with some caution.